Tomtom9874/TheDeuteriumCalculator/README.md

 * Step one only needs to be completed once per experiment, unless user error is noticed such as incorrect selection of mzML files.
 * If you are working on multiple experiments simultaneously, one must be careful to change the names of any outputs or move them, as they will otherwise be overwritten.
+* Always close any existing output files before running the program.